Jim Ross: Early life

 James William Ross was born on January 3, 1952, in Fort Bragg, California.
 He is an enrolled citizen of the Cherokee Nation, tracing his ancestry to family members who arrived in Oklahoma on the Trail of Tears.
 In 2022, Ross sold land originally allotted to his great-great-grandfather by the Bureau of Indian Affairs.

 Ross was raised in Westville, Oklahoma, where his maternal grandparents operated a general store.
 His paternal grandfather, Dee Ross, worked as a carpenter and owned an off-sale beer establishment.
 At Westville High School, Ross was active in athletics and student leadership.
 He played first base for the school's baseball team and was a two-time all-conference football player for the Westville Yellowjackets during the 1968 and 1969 seasons.
 He also served as student body president and earned four varsity letters in basketball.
+He earned a President's Council Leadership scholarship to Oklahoma State University, where he was enrolled for one semester before leaving due to poor grades and eventually transferring to Northeastern State University.

 Beyond athletics, Ross was heavily involved in the Future Farmers of America (FFA).
 He won the Oklahoma FFA Speech Championship in both 1968 and 1969 and placed as runner-up in the national competition in 1969.
 That same year, he was elected treasurer of Oklahoma Boys State and was nominated by Representative Wiley Sparkman to serve as a page in the Oklahoma House of Representatives.
 In 1970, he received the FFA State Degree—the organization's second-highest honor—and was elected vice president of the FFA Northeast District.
 He was also named honorable mention center on the Tulsa World's 1969 Oklahoma High School All-State Football team.

 Academically, Ross was inducted into the National Honor Society as a sophomore and received recognition for maintaining a 3.6 GPA during his junior year.
 After high school, he remained involved in athletics by officiating high school and college baseball, football, and basketball games across Oklahoma for 18 years.